 Typically, the average workweek is 40 hours and you can work 52 weeks a year.
 Take 40 hours times 52 weeks and that equals 2,080 working hours.
 Then, multiple the hourly salary of $26 times 2,080 working hours, and the result is $54,080.

-That is super close to the $60000 salary threshold, which is desired to become middle-income worker.
+That is super close to the $55000 salary threshold, which is just below the median salary for a middle-income worker.

 Work Part Time?